danielsaidi/website_danielsaidi/_posts/2014-09-03-using-swift-protocols-in-objective-c.md

 I am currently creating two new games for iOS.
-One is made in Swift and SpriteKit, while the other is made in Objective-C and UIKit, just like our first game (same look and feel, different content).
+One is made in Swift and SpriteKit, while the other is made in Objective-C and UIKit.

 ## The good part

-The apps include a custom core lib that is written in Objective-C. Each app also uses CoreMeta - an IoC library written in Objective-C - to bootstrap the app and select which implementations to use for certain protocols.
+The apps include a custom core lib that is written in Objective-C. Each app also uses [CoreMeta](https://github.com/jgretz/CoreMeta) - an IoC library written in Objective-C - to bootstrap the app and select which implementation to use for a certain protocol.

 All Objective-C protocols in the library work great in Swift.
 To implement these protocols in Swift, I just add them to my bridging header.
 I'm then good to go.